Got a few minutes? Let me share seven not so random thoughts with you.

-5) Yes, money really is a big deal.
-Jesus taught fiscal principles too often for me to tell you otherwise.
+5) Yes, money is a big deal.
+Jesus taught economic principles too often for me to tell you otherwise.
 While church leadership should not have to nag congregations about the issue, please understand that it is vital for you to do your part.
 And that’s all you have to do, your part.
 Regardless of the amount, your tithes and offerings are more about your heart to worship.
-And it keeps the lights on, takes care of the pastor, guest speakers, and provides for missions across the street and across the sea.
-Seriously, money is a spiritual issue and you’re going to have a hard time convincing God otherwise.
-Personal compliance to your local church and organization’s financial plan will bring great blessing.
+And it keeps the lights on, takes care of the pastor, guest speakers, and provides for missions across the street and the sea.
+Seriously, money is a spiritual issue, and you’re going to have a hard time convincing God otherwise.
 It takes real money to do real ministry!

 6) When I stop to consider pastors, one thing stands out.
-About 85% of ordained ministry leaders are bi-vocational.
+About 85% of ministry leaders are bi-vocational.
 Therefore, only about 15% are fully funded by the ministry without having to be employed outside of the ministry or be dependent upon retirement income.
 When it comes to committed servants of our Master, I don’t like the terms part-time or full-time.
-During my bi-vocational ministry years, I did my best to be a full-time follower, servant, and minister.
-My calling served as motivation to strive for excellence as a company employee and as an integrity filled witness for the Gospel.
+During my bi-vocational ministry years, I did my best to be a full-time servant and minister.
+My calling served as motivation to strive for excellence as a company employee and as an integrity-filled witness for the Gospel.
 Every ounce of training and expertise gained in secular employment made me a better minister.
 And likewise, my studies, experience, and ministry training made me a better employee.
 Sometimes, two are better than one.
 Ministers should contentedly consider it a privilege to serve bi-vocationally, until and unless He specifically transitions you into a fully funded ministry.
-And such positions aren’t plentiful.
+Such positions aren’t plentiful.

-This is simply one preacher’s perspective.
-Your comments are welcome and I’d be glad to hear your perspective on my seven not so random thoughts.
+This list is only one preacher’s perspective.
+Your comments are welcome.
+I’d be glad to hear your perspective on my seven not so random thoughts.